-We’d advise minimising contact with your pet as much as possible while you are sick.
-Maintaining good hygiene practices is always sensible, such as washing your hands with hot water and soap before and after handling and feeding.
+We’d advise minimising contact with your pet as much as possible if you have symptoms of Covid-19 or have tested positive.
+And maintaining good hygiene practices is always sensible, such as washing your hands with hot water and soap before and after handling and feeding.
+You might also want to consider wearing a face covering while caring for your pet especially if you have symptoms.

 Can my cat go outside?